We want Nico Williams to be a better player - Athletic Club manager Valverde

 Williams recorded his second assist of the season, but overall fifth goal contribution in the league, during Bilbao's 2-2 draw with Getafe on Tuesday.

-The 18-year-old left his marker for dead with a brilliant skill before setting up Raul Garcia for the game's second goal after his brother Inaki Williams had opened the scoring.
+The 20-year-old left his marker for dead with a brilliant skill before setting up Raul Garcia for the game's second goal after his brother Inaki Williams had opened the scoring.

 After the game, Valverde was asked if Nico, who made his Spain debut in the UEFA Nations League last month, had a chance to go to Qatar.
 He stated: "I don't have to see him there, if not I look because he's fixed with us to be ready for Sunday's game against FC Barcelona.
 Whether or not he goes to the World Cup is another matter," he cleared.